 It’s no surprise that business owners want their company’s logo to be memorable.
-They want their brand to stand out, be recognizable, and for their logo to convey the personality and purpose of their company.
-As we wrote previously:

 Brand awareness reflects the degree to which customers or potential customers can recognize or recall a brand and correctly associate that brand with a specific product or service.
 Creating brand awareness is one of the key components in promoting a product or service.

 Today, small businesses and startups have to compete in an increasingly noisy world, against larger, more established businesses.
 To do so, they need to get noticed.
 Customers who are just discovering your brand need something to remember you by, and your logo serves as a kind of souvenir for them to hold on to.

 Customer preferences and markets change over time, so it’s important to understand trends before you settle on your brand.

 For example, for some time, it was very popular to have 3D, animated logos but those were impossible to print and often very difficult to read.
 Lasting trends help you to better shape and define your brand.
 Passing fads can lead you astray.